duxsco/gpg-web-of-trust/README.md

 And, compare them with the hashes published by the CAcert ([HTTP](http://www.cacert.org/index.php?id=3) or [HTTPS](https://www.cacert.org/index.php?id=3)).

-To verify and import your communication partner's GnuPG public key do:
+To verify your communication partner's GnuPG public key do:

 ```bash
 # Follow the output as you see fit